niczos/pubsub/README.md

 in other terminal.

 ### Smarts_script.py
 Set your own variables: project_id, region, path to your json account service key and path to subscription in pubsub.
-Also change IP to your own public IP of the vm.